circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

     circleci tests split test_filenames.txt

-The CLI looks up the number of containers specified by the `parallelism` key, along with the current container index.
+The CLI looks up the number of containers, along with the current container index.
-Then, it uses deterministic splitting algorithms to spread the test files across all available containers.
+Then, it uses deterministic splitting algorithms to split the test files across all available containers.

+By default,
+the number of containers is specified by the `parallelism` key.
+You can manually set this
+by using the `--total` flag.

+    circleci tests split --total=4 test_filenames.txt

+Similarly,
+the current container index is automatically picked up from environment variables, but can be manually set by using the `--index` flag.

+    circleci tests split --index=0 test_filenames.txt

 #### Splitting by Name